jpmendeziii/PyBer_Analysis/README.md

 ![Deliverable1_1_3.jpg](Deliverable1_1_3.jpg)
 ### First the total drivers, rides and sum of fares were calculated by use of the groupby function for their respective population types.
 ![Deliverable1_4_6.jpg](Deliverable1_4_6.jpg)
 ### Then the average fare per ride per city type and the average fare per driver by city types were calculated.
 The rough draft of the summary was formulated.
+The most significant takeaways from the data are as follows:
+*
 ![Deliverable1_7_8.jpg](Deliverable1_7_8.jpg)
+### The data frame was then cleaned up by removing the index name, and the summary was cleaned up by formatting the columns with their respective significant digits.
+The most significant findings are as follows:
+* The number of total rides from urban / suburban / rural is 13:5:1 – that shows a massive disparity in the number of rides from urban when compared to its suburban and rural counterparts.
+* This disparity also is displayed in the overall fares which the urban total fares accounts for 62.7% of the cash flow generation.
+* Since there are more than 2300 less drivers in rural areas compared to urban areas, the average fare per rural driver is 71% more than the suburban driver and a whopping 235% more than the urban driver.

 ![Deliverable2_1_2.jpg](Deliverable2_1_2.jpg)
 ![Deliverable2_3_4.jpg](Deliverable2_3_4.jpg)
 ![Deliverable2_5.jpg](Deliverable2_5.jpg)